 E. The written notice, required by the Oklahoma Residential Landlord and Tenant Act, to terminate any tenancy shall be served on the tenant or landlord personally unless otherwise specified by law.
 If the tenant cannot be located, service shall be made by delivering the notice to any family member of such tenant over the age of twelve (12) years residing with the tenant.
 If service cannot be made on the tenant personally or on such family member, notice shall be posted at a conspicuous place on the dwelling unit of the tenant.
-If the notice is posted, a copy of such notice shall be mailed to the tenant by certified mail or by mailing such notice through the Firm Mailing Book for Accountable Mail as provided by the United States Post Office.
+If the notice is posted, a copy of such notice shall be mailed to the tenant by certified mail.
 If service cannot be made on the landlord personally, the notice shall be mailed to the landlord by certified mail.
 For the purpose of this subsection, the word “landlord” shall mean any person authorized to receive service of process and notice pursuant to Section 116 of this title.

 Title 41, § 101 et seq.

 41 Okl.
 St. Ann. § 111, OK ST T. 41 § 111

 Current with legislation of the First Regular Session of the 59th Legislature (2023) and the First Extraordinary Session of the 59th Legislature (2023).
 Some sections may be more current, see credits for details.